chikamichi/gitbook-plugin-pdf-styling/README.md

 }
 ```

-With the "background" mode, you MUST provide an `image` property, with a valid path.
+You must provide a valid path with the `image` property (there is no default value).
 The path is relative to your GitBook project.

 The image will be centered by default.
-You can specify the position by providing an aptly named `position` property:
+You can specify the position by setting an aptly named `position` property:

 ``` json
 "pdf-styling": {